 The Grand Teton Music Festival Board of Directors

-John is currently Global Chairman of the Mobile Marketing Association and recently retired as President – Global Marketing and Innovation at Dunkin’ Brands (the parent company of Dunkin Donuts and Baskin Robbins).
-He served as EVP of The Home Depot, Chief Global Marketing Officer of Yahoo, and President of Nielsen US.
-He began his career at Procter & Gamble, where he held senior marketing and brand management positions, and served as Senior Vice President of Marketing and Sales at Pepsi-Cola, USA.
+Mr. Costello is currently Chair Emeritus of the Mobile Marketing Association, following his retirement as President – Global Marketing and Innovation at Dunkin’ Brands (the parent company of Dunkin Donuts and Baskin Robbins).
+He served as EVP of The Home Depot, Chief Global Marketing Officer of Yahoo, CEO of MVP.com, SVP of Pepsi-Cola US and President of Nielsen US.
+He began his career at Procter & Gamble, where he held senior marketing and brand management positions.

 Christian Erdman lives in Teton Village with his wife Jacqueline and their daughter Mackenzie.
 They have had property in Jackson since 2004, and recently moved here full-time along with Christian’s office from San Francisco.